Spin(7) metrics from K\"ahler Geometry: Examples with holonomy , , and .

 \textbf{A remark on the `generalised Calabi ansatz.'} The $SU(3)$ and $SU(4)$ holonomy metrics appearing in this section in fact arise from a special case of the Calabi construction \cite{Calabi1957}.
 In our setting this can be neatly described as follows: given a Calabi-Yau $n$-fold $\hat{N}^{2n}$ with symplectic form $\sigma$ and holomorphic volume form $\Psi$ we define a connection $1$-form $\gamma$ on the line bundle $L_{\hat{N}}$ with Chern class determined by

 We then obtain a torsion free $SU(n+1)$-structure on an open set of the total space $L_{\hat{N}}$ given by

 where $r$ denotes a radial coordinate from the zero section.
-The examples above can thus be interpreted as a `\textit{generalised Calabi ansatz}' for exceptional holonomy metrics, whereby one uses the hyperK\"ahler forms $\om_1,\om_2$ and $\om_3$ in succession to construct $SU(3)$, $G_2$ and $Spin(7)$ holonomy metrics.\\
+The examples above can thus be interpreted as a `\textit{generalised Calabi ansatz}' for exceptional holonomy metrics, whereby one uses the hyperK\"ahler forms $\om_1,\om_2$ and $\om_3$ in succession to construct $SU(3)$, $G_2$ and $Spin(7)$ holonomy metrics.
+The relations between the Einstein manifolds described above can be expressed in the diagram below.

+The submersions of $P^6$ and $L^7$ with their Ricci flat metric to $M^4$ correspond to the Calabi ansatz and Apostolov-Salamon construction, respectively.

 By contrast to the above examples, where all the circle bundles were determined by the hyperK\"ahler forms (since we had $d\al=\sigma_2$), in the next section we give examples corresponding to the case when $b \neq 0$.